So Much for Substitutes

-So Much for Substitutes is the second official album release by Christian rock band Downhere, 1st album to include current bassist Glenn Lavender, and last album released under Word Records.
-The label dropped the band from their roster in 2004, despite the band garnering nominations and awards for the album; 2003 Covenant Award for Modern Rock/Alternative Album of the Year, nomination for both the 2004 GMA Music Award for Rock/Contemporary Album of the Year, and the 2004 Juno Award for Contemporary Christian/Gospel Album of the Year.
+So Much for Substitutes is the second official album release by Christian rock band Downhere, the first to include current bassist Glenn Lavender and last to be released under Word Records.
+The label dropped the band from their roster in 2004, despite the band garnering nominations and awards for the album; winning the 2003 Covenant Award for Modern Rock/Alternative Album of the Year, and receiving nominations in 2004 for the GMA Music Award for Rock/Contemporary Album of the Year, and the Juno Award for Contemporary Christian/Gospel Album of the Year.
 The song "What It's Like" won the 2003 Covenant Award for Alternative Song of the Year and the song "Breaking Me Down" won the 2004 GMA Music Award for Modern Rock Recorded Song of the Year.

 Track listing

 All songs written by Jason Germain and Marc Martel.
 Tracks 3 & 7 co-written with Glenn Lavender.